forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 A well designed prompt is key to getting a good response from Einstein.
 We encourage you to modify your prompts until you get Apex code that helps you complete your task at hand.
 When you use the `Einstein: Generate Code` command from the command palette, use the **Retry** and **Accept** options.
 In the sidebar, edit the prompt and click **Ask**.

-For example, the prompt, "_Write code to provide the ability to update the FirstName for a list of users_" generates the following response:
+For example, the prompt, "Write code to provide the ability to update the FirstName for a list of users" generates this response.

 ```
 public with sharing class AccountService {